-- i.
-In respect of valid applications received upto 3.00 p.m. at the Official Point(s) of Acceptance and where the funds for the entire amount of subscription / purchase/switch-ins as per the application are credited to the bank account of the Scheme before the cut-off time i.e. available for utilization before the cut-off time- the closing NAV of the day shall be applicable. - ii.
-In respect of valid applications received after 3.00 p.m. at the Official Point(s) of Acceptance and where the funds for the entire amount of subscription / purchase as per the application are credited to the bank account of the Scheme before the cut-off time of the next Business Day i.e. available for utilization before the cut-off time of the next Business Day - the closing NAV of the next Business Day shall be applicable. - iii.
-Irrespective of the time of receipt of applications at the Official Point(s) of Acceptance, where the funds for the entire amount of subscription/purchase/ switch-ins as per the application are credited to the bank account of the Scheme before the cut-off time on any subsequent Business Day i.e. available for utilization before the cut-off time on any subsequent Business Day the closing NAV of such subsequent Business Day shall be applicable.
+i.
+In respect of valid applications received upto 3.00 p.m. at a Official Point(s) of Acceptance and where the funds for entire amount of subscription / purchase/switch-ins as per application are credited to the bank account of the Scheme before the cut-time- the closing NAV of the day shall be applicable. ii.
+In respect of valid applications received after 3.00 p.m. at Official Point(s) of Acceptance and where the funds for entire amount of subscription / purchase as per the application are credited to the bank account of the Scheme before the cut-time of the next Business Day i.e. available for utilization before the cut-off time of the next Business Day - the closing NAV the next Business Day shall be applicable. iii.
+Irrespective of the time of receipt of applications at the Office Point(s) of Acceptance, where the funds for the entire amount subscription/purchase/ switch-ins as per the application credited to the bank account of the Scheme before the cut-time on any subsequent Business Day i.e. available for utilization before the cut-off time on any subsequent Business Day shall applicable.
+For Redemption/ Repurchases/Switch out: In respect of valid application accepted at an Official Points of Acceptance up to 3 p.m. on a Business Day by the Fund, the closing NAV of that day will be applicable.
+In respect of valid application accepted at an Official Point of Acceptance as listed in the SAI, after 3 p.m. on a Business Day by the Fund, the closing NAV of the next Business Day will be applicable Minimum amount for purchase/redemption/switches Purchase: Rs.
+5000/- and in multiples of Re.
+1/- thereafter Additional Purchase: Rs.1000/- and in multiples of Re.1/- thereafter.
+Investments through SIP: Rs.
+99/- and in multiples of Re.1/- thereafter Redemption: The minimum redemption amount shall be 'any amount' or 'any number of units' as requested by the investor at the time of redemption request.
+The Minimum Application and redemption amount mentioned above shall not be applicable to the mandatory investments made in the Scheme pursuant to the provisions of clause 6.10 of SEBI Master Circular dated June 27, 2024.